victor-shepardson/rave-supercollider/README.md

 ### Usage

-see `schelp` file or `examples/test.scd`.
+see the `.schelp` files or `examples/test.scd`.
 You need a realtime RAVE model in a torchscript file, not provided here.

 ### Developing